 BMC's reinforcement of plastic ban in Mumbai: 8 environmentally friendly alternatives to plastic

-BMC has tightened its grip on the plastic ban yet again in Mumbai Those found using a plastic bag will be fined heavily and can also be imprisoned.
+BMC has tightened its grip on the plastic ban yet again in Mumbai.
+Those found using a plastic bag will be heavily fined and may also face imprisonment.
 This makes it necessary for Mumbaikars to switch to alternatives.
-Mid-day Online shares a list of sustainable alternatives you can switch to
+Quit Plastic Online shares a list of sustainable options you can switch to

-Yet again, the Brihanmumbai Municipal Corporation (BMC) has tightened its grip on plastic ban in Mumbai.
-Under the new ban, plastic bags of all sizes, pouches, containers, bowls, bottles of less than 200 ml plastic, single-use plastic plates, and glasses are all banned.
+Yet again, the Brihanmumbai Municipal Corporation (BMC) has tightened its grip on the plastic ban in Mumbai.
+Under the new ban, plastic bags of all sizes, pouches, containers, bowls, bottles with a capacity of less than 200 ml, single-use plastic plates, and glasses are all prohibited.

-As reported by Mid-day Online, the penalty structure involves a Rs 5,000 fine for first-time offenders, followed by a Rs 10,000 fine for repeat offenders.
-For individuals who violate this prohibition for a third time, the penalty is set at Rs 25,000 along with a three-month imprisonment.
+As reported by Midday Online, the penalty structure involves a fine of Rs 5,000 for first-time offenders, followed by a fine of Rs 10,000 for repeat offenders.
+For individuals who violate this prohibition for a third time, the penalty is Rs 25,000, along with a three-month imprisonment.

-This calls for an urgent switch to sustainable alternatives to everyday plastic products that we use.
-Monica Arora, content head, Amala Earth, says, “It is important to connect consumers with eco-friendly brands and make it easier for those seeking eco-friendly alternatives, to make mindful choices”.
+This calls for an urgent switch to sustainable alternatives to everyday plastic products.
+Monica Arora, content head at Amala Earth, says, "It is important to connect consumers with eco-friendly brands and make it easier for those seeking eco-friendly alternatives to make mindful choices."

 Making mindful choices that benefit the environment and contribute towards building a better Earth for our future generation is the need of the hour.
-Arora says, “Single-use plastic, that is non-biodegradable, ends up in landfills contributing heavily to soil and water pollution globally.
-For sustainable brands that offer citizens environment-friendly alternatives, the idea is to create a world where we leave a healthier environment for future generations”.
+Arora says, "Single-use plastic, non-biodegradable, ends up in landfills, contributing heavily to soil and water pollution globally.
+For sustainable brands that offer citizens environmentally friendly alternatives, the idea is to create a world where we leave a healthier environment for future generations.

 1. Use a cloth tote bag instead of a plastic bag when you step out for shopping.

-2. Ditch the plastic toothbrushes we have been using for decades and switch to toothbrushes made from bamboo.
+2. Ditch the plastic toothbrushes we have been using for decades and switch to bamboo ones.

 3. If you are a yoga practitioner who uses a synthetic plastic yoga mat, opt for an organic linen yoga mat instead.